securitybunker/databunker.org/content/doc/benchmark/_index.md

 ### Test 1.
 Storing one million PII records using AWS EKS & RDS (22.01.2022)

-For the test we deployed Databunk open-source in AWS cloud using the Terraform and Help Charts.
+For the test we deployed Databunk open-source in AWS cloud using the Terraform and Helm Charts.

 During the test only one EKS node was created to run a Databunker container and one virtual server to run MySQL RDS.